Meet the forest's inhabitants

 Forest muse

-When I walk in the forest, I sometimes become aware of time, the geophysical forces that have shaped the Earth, which have shaped the ground I walk on and which support all this life.
+When I walk in the forest, I sometimes become aware of time, the geophysical forces that have shaped the earth, which have shaped the ground I walk on and which support all this life.
 Then the short time shown on watches, which have been ticking away for just a few decades and transforming everything in dizzying ways.

-This forest is here for so long, these soils inherited from the last ice ages.
+This forest is here for so long.
+These soils inherited from the last ice ages.
 What will they be like tomorrow?
-The Earth is getting hotter, experiencing droughts, floods, and storms.
-The beeches are suffering, and I'm worried.
+The earth is getting hotter, experiencing droughts, floods, and storms… The beeches are suffering… and I'm worried.

-The major guideline for the Sonian Forest is climate change, we want to mitigate it's effects.
-The expect effect which are for example, the beech tree, which is the dominant tree species in the Sonian Forest, actually will suffer.
+The major guideline for the Sonian forest is climate change, we want to mitigate it's effects.
+The expect effect which are, for example, the beech tree, which is the dominant tree species in the Sonian forest, actually will suffer.
 He'll suffer heavily on places that are actually still suitable for him, but probably by 2100, it won't be it anymore.
-What we do in the management is introducing three species that are more adapted to the effects of climate change.
+What we do in the management is introducing tree species that are more adapted to the effects of climate change.
 For example, lime trees, hornbeams, sessile, oak.
 These are tree species that should resist better to climate change.
 We lost already some tree species, we lost the spruce tree, which was not really an indigenous tree species, and that was not growing well before either, but it was a sign of the times.
 It means that was the alarm bell that said to us, there is an effect of climate change.
 We are trying to mitigate these effects of climate change by planting, introducing tree species, mixing the tree species where it's possible, where there are still other tree species in the mix with beech trees.
 We try to favor the other species instead of the beech tree.

 At night, if I come into the forest and it's a clear night and you've got the moon, you've got these amazing black shadows coming down with silver light between them, it's just totally magical.
 In the mist, the forest is quite Gothic, you can imagine all sorts of things emerging from the mist in the forest.
 In the snow, it's like Narnia.
 It's like the lion, the witch, and the wardrobe.
 In summer is a whole different thing, at the beginning of summer, like now, you've got the leaves coming through.
 They're this amazing acid green, and you've got the light coming through them and lighting them up like stained glass.
 Again, in the mornings, with a little bit of mist and the light coming through the mist and illuminating the leaves, it's really truly magical.